Djam88/Console-Finances/README.md

 ## Dataset

-The dataset used for analysis is an array of objects, with each object representing a record.
-Each record has two fields: `Date` and `ProfitLoss`.
+The dataset used for analysis is an array of monthly financial records for a period between Jan 2010-Feb 2017.
+Each record consists of two fields: `Date` and `ProfitLoss`.

 ## Usage